NoLtour/Uni-notes/Mathematics for Engineering and the Environment/6 Matrices 1/6 Matrix determinants/I do have like 820.md

 ![[unknown-4.jpg]]
 ![[retard abuse.mp4]]

-note 820 is now outdated
+note 820 is now outdated its closer to 1600